trejkev/slam_auto_calibrator/README.md

-# SLAM Automated Calibrator Using Tree-Structured Parzen Estimators via Hyperpot
+# SLAM Automated Calibrator Using Tree-Structured Parzen Estimators via Hyperopt

 This ROS node can perform automated external calibration of a SLAM algorithm's map accuracy, being managed by a set of robots collaborating between them, or a single robot (it will depend on the .launch files setup), and using the humongous power that Bayesian optimization, specifically the _Tree-Structured Parzen Estimators algorithm_ provides.